This is the LEGO Logo and the History Behind the Company

-Thus, the concept for LEGO toys was born.
+Thus, the concept of LEGO toys was born.
 It wasn’t until 1948, though, that LEGO began producing the interlocking blocks they are now known for.
 At first, the bricks didn’t gain a lot of traction.
-Metal and wooden toys were still the trend, and the market hadn’t really warmed up to the idea of plastic toys yet.
+Metal and wooden toys were still the trends, and the market hadn’t really warmed up to the idea of plastic toys yet.
 Still, Christiansen and LEGO stuck with the production of their plastic “LEGO bricks”, even moving away from the production of metal and wooden toys to focus on them entirely.

 Looking For a Logo Designer?